• Skip to main content

 How Does TIA Help Their Students Consistently Score High on SAT Tests?

 Tucson International Academy offers a tremendously successful business education program for middle and high school students.
 One of the most effective facets of this educational regimen is test preparation.
 Standardized tests, particularly the SATs, are a major cause for concern among students who hope to enter prestigious colleges and universities.
+Some schools have minimum SAT test score requirements for applicants and will not even consider approving entrance to a student with scores below these benchmarks.
+TIA’s SAT preparation program is the reason why TIA students consistently outscore other schools on the SAT tests.

 How Does TIA’s Business Week Help?